 In the late 1870s, the black population of the South was extremely restless, as the Reconstruction following the Civil War failed to bring long-awaited freedom, equality, and prosperity.
 Instead, they were racially oppressed, poverty-stricken, debt-ridden, and starving.

-At this time, along came a white man by the name of W.R.
+At this time, along came a white man named W.R.
 Hill, who described a “Promise Land” in Kansas to black families in the backwoods of Kentucky and Tennessee.
 Hill told of a sparsely settled territory with abundant wild game, wild horses that could be tamed, and an opportunity to own land through the homesteading process in Nicodemus, Kansas.

 The townsite of Nicodemus was planned in 1877 by W.R.
 Hill, a land developer from Indiana, and Reverend W.H.
 Smith, a black man, forming the Nicodemus Town Company.
 Reverend Smith became the President of the Town Company and Hill, the treasurer.
-Named for a legendary figure that came to America on a slave ship and later purchased his freedom, Nicodemus was organized with specific solicited settlers.
+Named for a legendary figure that came to America on a slave ship and later purchased his freedom, Nicodemus was organized with specifically solicited settlers.
 The Reverend Simon P. Roundtree was the first settler, arriving on June 18, 1877.
 Zack T. Fletcher and his wife, Jenny Smith Fletcher (the daughter of Reverend W.H.
-Smith) arrived in July, and Fletcher was named the secretary of the Town Company.
-Smith, Roundtree, and the Fletchers made claims to their property and built temporary homes in dugouts along the prairie.
+Smith), arrived in July, and Fletcher was named the secretary of the Town Company.
+Smith, Roundtree, and the Fletchers claimed their property and built temporary homes in dugouts along the prairie.